munificent/craftinginterpreters/book/scanning-on-demand.md

 ^code compiler-h

-That will change, but it gets us going:
+That will change, but it gets us going.

 ^code compiler-c